yamatt/blog/content/blog/agile-architecture-and-security.md

 What I find interesting though is that the stopage looks like the original gate-keeping policies of any legacy IT security delivery, the security architects lament "you should have come to us sooner".
 This overlooks that security is an on-going and continuous process and should be able to take over at any stage of the process.

-Because of this I have been exploring the same mentality in architecture, and putting myself in the position that architecture can delivered at any point in a delivery, not just in [green-field environments](https://matt.copperwaite.net/blog/green-brown-teams/), and something that can be worked on when it becomes too expensive to not do so.
+Because of this I have been exploring the same mentality in architecture, and putting myself in the position that architecture can delivered at any point in a delivery, not only in [green-field environments](https://matt.copperwaite.net/blog/green-brown-teams/), and something that can be worked on when it becomes too expensive to not do so.

 The results have been interesting, but I do believe it can work.
 I hope to share some lessons in the future.